where2eatt/backend/README.md

 - File to generate link and create new session
 - File to create chatroom for group to communicate
 - File to create calender availabilities
+- File to check history of locations visited
+-

 - # Repository Updates
   - Building/Running the System